Many importers assume another simple rule:

 Speed is visible.
 Stability is structural.

-In Part 1 of this series, we examined how sales growth can hide inventory imbalance:
+At the beginning of this series, we examined how visible growth can hide structural weakness in inventory health.

 Now we address another structural misunderstanding: